 Men who give a damn about their diet have a general idea of which foods give them the nutrients they need for good health.
 But even those guys aren’t always sure which vitamins and minerals they’re actually getting and what in the world they do.

-Guys who work out regularly may concern themselves with macronutrients — fats, proteins, and carbohydrates — as they’re interested how these components help them put on muscle, stay satiated, and provide enough energy to get through the day.
-But who is showing love to micronutrients?
+Guys who work out regularly may concern themselves with macronutrients — fats, proteins and carbohydrates — as they’re interested in how these components help them put on muscle, stay satiated and provide enough energy to get through the day.

 The sunshine vitamin is generally known for its bone strength benefits, and really, this is where most of the research has been done on this important micronutrient.
-But emerging research has tied vitamin D to cancer and diabetes prevention, immune health, heart health, and even depression — all important for men’s health.
+But emerging research has tied vitamin D to cancer and diabetes prevention, immune health, heart health and even depression — all important for men’s health.

 You could be at risk of deficiency if you don’t get any sunlight or if you have darker skin — UVB rays are converted to usable vitamin D beginning in the skin.

 Getting enough.
 Dietary sources of vitamin D are few, but mostly include fatty fish like salmon and sardines.
 Vitamin D “fortified” foods like dairy products and cereals also carry the vitamin.
 Getting out in the sun a few times a week for 5 to 30 minutes can also ensure you’re getting enough.

 Iron helps carry oxygen in the blood.
 Sounds important, right?
 It is.
 Very.
 Most of the iron in your body is found in hemoglobin in your blood, where it takes oxygen from the lungs and distributes it throughout your body.

 Perhaps not surprisingly, a lack of iron in your body leads to symptoms like dizziness, fatigue, headache and pale skin.
 Iron deficiency or insufficiency is less common in men than women, but it can still happen.

 Getting enough.
 Fortunately, iron rich foods are pretty easy to come by.
-Iron fortified cereals, legumes and beans, oysters, dark chocolate, beef liver, spinach and other dark green vegetables, tomatoes, nuts, and potatoes are all good sources.
+Iron fortified cereals, legumes and beans, oysters, dark chocolate, beef liver, spinach and other dark green vegetables, tomatoes, nuts and potatoes are all good sources.
 Iron is also available in supplements and is generally included in multivitamins.

 The primary function of iodine is in regulating hormones.
 It is a primary component in thyroid hormones, which are responsible for a wide range of functions in your body — the biggest of which is controlling your metabolism.
 However, iodine may also play a role in immune health.

 When you don’t have enough iodine, you can develop hypothyroidism or a goiter.
-(Goiter is enlargement of the thyroid gland.
+(Goiter is an enlargement of the thyroid gland.
 It’s not only ugly, it can cause nerve damage and obstruct your airway.)
 And when a lack of iodine affects your thyroid hormones, it can wreak havoc on your weight.

-Adult men should aim to get 150 mcg of iodine each day — one cup of yogurt or 0.25 teaspoons of table salt should get you halfway there.
+Adult men should aim to get 150mcg of iodine each day — one cup of yogurt or 0.25 teaspoons of table salt should get you halfway there.

 Magnesium is imperative in enzyme regulation and functions within the body.
-It plays a role in blood pressure, glucose control, nerve function, muscle function, energy production, DNA and RNA synthesis, muscle contractions, and heart rhythm.
+It plays a role in blood pressure, glucose control, nerve function, muscle function, energy production, DNA and RNA synthesis, muscle contractions and heart rhythm.

 It can also cause muscle cramps, seizures, nausea, vomiting and weakness.
-Those most at risk for deficiency are people with absorption diseases like Crohn’s, type 2 diabetes, alcoholism, and elderly people.
+Those most at risk for deficiency are people with absorption diseases like Crohn’s, type 2 diabetes, alcoholism and elderly people.

 Getting enough.
-There are numerous food sources of magnesium including almonds and cashews, spinach, soy products, peanuts, peanut butter, avocado, brown rice, potatoes, yogurt, and more.
+There are numerous food sources of magnesium including almonds and cashews, spinach, soy products, peanuts, peanut butter, avocado, brown rice, potatoes, yogurt and more.

-Men should try to get 400 mg to 420 mgs daily,
+Men should try to get 400mg daily.

 Few people are deficient in vitamin B12, as your body can store several years’ worth.
 But, vegetarians and vegans are at risk, hence it’s inclusion in our line-up.

-Deficiency can lead to fatigue, weakness, constipation, weight loss, loss of appetite, neurological changes, dementia and memory problems, depression, confusion, and difficulty with balance.
+Deficiency can lead to fatigue, weakness, constipation, weight loss, loss of appetite, neurological changes, dementia and memory problems, depression, confusion and difficulty with balance, among other symptoms.

 Getting enough.
-Men who eat plant-based diets are most at risk of deficiency because the best food sources of vitamin B12 are animal based, such as clams, liver, trout, salmon, tuna, sirloin, milk, yogurt, cheese, and the like.
+Men who eat plant-based diets are most at risk of deficiency because the natural food sources of vitamin B12 are animal based, such as clams, liver, trout, salmon, tuna, sirloin, milk, yogurt, cheese and the like.
 Some cereals are fortified with vitamin B12.

 Overall, men should get 2.4 mcg of B12 on a daily basis.

-Zinc is important down to the cellular level, where it plays a role in cell growth, division, and DNA synthesis.
+Zinc is important down to the cellular level, where it plays a role in cell growth, division and DNA synthesis.
 In young people, one of its primary roles is in growth in development.

 Deficiency is most common in developing countries where the diet is rich in grains and lacking in animal protein.
-Signs of zinc deficiency include infections, hair loss, problems with senses of smell and taste, skin sores, and poor wound healing.
+Signs of zinc deficiency include infections, hair loss, problems with senses of smell and taste, skin sores and poor wound healing.

 Getting enough.
 The best sources of zinc are animal sources.
 That’s because the zinc in plants isn’t easy for your body to use.
-Beef, pork, and oysters have some of the richest concentrations of zinc.
-Cashews, fortified cereals, chickpeas, and almonds are also good sources.
+Beef, pork and oysters have some of the richest concentrations of zinc.
+Cashews, fortified cereals, chickpeas and almonds are also good sources.

-Men should aim for 11 mg of zinc every day.
+Men should aim for 11mg of zinc every day.

 Vitamin C is an antioxidant, fighting free radicals that seek to damage the cells of your body.
-It also aids in the formation of muscle, cartilage, blood vessels, and collagen.
-It aids in healing, immune function, and cancer prevention.
+It also aids in the formation of muscle, cartilage, blood vessels and collagen.
+It aids in healing, immune function and cancer prevention.

-Those most at risk for deficiency include smokers or people who inhale a lot of second hand smoke, people with some malabsorption diseases like Crohn’s, and those who don’t have a varied diet.
+Those most at risk for deficiency include smokers or people who inhale a lot of second hand smoke, people with some malabsorption diseases like Crohn’s and those who don’t have a varied diet.

-Non-smoking men should get 90 mg of vitamin C daily.
-Those who smoke should get an additional 35 mg.
+Non-smoking men should get 90mg of vitamin C daily.
+Those who smoke should get an additional 35mg.